TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1DHCPHardwareFilter.md

 ```

 ## DESCRIPTION
-This function is used to query a list of DHCP Hardware Filters from BloxOneDDI.
+This function is used to query a list of DHCP Hardware Filters from Universal DDI.

 ## EXAMPLES